-In 2018 a merger of the BDRF with the charity Bowel and Cancer Research was proposed and unanimously supported by the Executive as a positive development.
-The merger has now occurred, and at the time of writing the new charity name is an extremely wellkept secret.
-Links with the ACPGBI are intended to be not only continued but enhanced, and a successful merger will undoubtedly secure the long-term future of the BDRF.
+In 2018 a merger of BDRF with the charity Bowel and Cancer Research was proposed and unanimously supported by the Executive as a positive development.
+The merger has now occurred, and at the time of writing the new charity name is an extremely well kept secret.
+Links with ACPGBI are intended to be not only continued but enhanced, and a successful merger will undoubtedly secure the long term future of BDRF.

-The Nurses' Forum
+The Nurses' Forum.

 The proposal for nurses to become affiliate members was tabled as early as 1992 but did not gain momentum until 3 years later.
 Many felt that only stoma therapists should be invited and not nurse specialists.
-Council initially rejected the addition of a nurse representative but the climate changed dramatically, fuelled by the enthusiasm of stoma nurses in particular.
-A Nurses' Forum was established and affiliate membership swelled.
-The inaugural meeting of the Nurses' Forum, chaired by Terrie Porrett, took place in April 2000.
+Council initially rejected the addition of a nurse representative.
+The climate changed dramatically, fuelled by the enthusiasm, particularly of stoma nurses.
+A Nurses' forum was established, affiliate membership swelled, and there was an inaugural meeting of the Nurses' Forum, chaired by Terrie Porrett, in April 2000.

-Unfortunately the ACPGBI currently struggles to engage all nurses with an interest in coloproctology.
-The Forum was weakened by the subsequent establishment of other nurse-led societies, especially the Association of Stoma Care Nurses, the World Council of Enterostomal Therapists and the BSG-affiliated Nurses' Association.
+The ACPGBI unfortunately currently struggles to engage all nurses with an interest in coloproctology.
+The forum was weakened by the subsequent establishment of other nurseled societies, especially the Association of Stoma Care Nurses, the World Council of Enterostomal Therapists and the BSG affiliated Nurses' Association.
 Proposals for links with the other societies and even reciprocal membership have so far failed to increase ACPGBI membership.
 When many specialist nursing posts were sponsored by industry, their attendance at the Annual Meeting was high.
-However, as Trusts took over contracts, nurses were pulled in different directions (e.g. 2-week wait clinics and 'straight-totest' services) with the result that numbers fell.
-Nevertheless, the Association acknowledges the important role of colorectal nurse specialists in MDT management and remains committed to their support with planned initiatives likely to increase membership.
+However, as Trusts took over contracts, nurses were pulled in different directions (e.g. two week wait clinics and "Straight-to-Test" services) with the result that numbers fell.
+Nevertheless the Association acknowledges the important role of colorectal nurse specialists in multidisciplinary team management and remains committed to their support with planned initiatives likely to increase membership.